mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 its identity to other Members of the Group.
-As single end-user may operate multiple devices simultaneously (e.g., a desktop and a phone) or sequentially (e.g., replacing one phone with another), the formal definition of a Group in MLS is the set of Clients that has knowledge of the shared (Encryption) Group Key established throughout the key establishment phase of the protocol.
+As single end-user may operate multiple devices simultaneously (e.g., a desktop and a phone) or sequentially (e.g., replacing one phone with another), hence the formal definition of a Group in MLS is the set of Clients that has legitimate knowledge of the shared (Encryption) Group Key established throughout the group key establishment phase of the protocol.

-MLS has been designed to provide similar security guarantees to all Clients, even in cases where the Group reduces to only two users.
+MLS has been designed to provide similar security guarantees to all Clients, for all group sizes, even when it reduces to only two Clients.

 [[BB.]
 Relocate this !]
 Note that while MLS provides some level of security resilience